-In the first study of its kind to investigate the relationship between sperm aneuploidy and paternal diet, they analysed sperm samples from 89 healthy, non-smoking men and questioned them about their daily total intake (from diet and from vitamin supplements) of zinc, folate, vitamin C, vitamin E and beta-carotene.
+In the first study of its kind to investigate the relationship between sperm aneuploidy and paternal diet, they analysed sperm samples from 89 healthy, non-smoking men and questioned them about their daily total intake (from diet and vitamin supplements) of zinc, folate, vitamin C, vitamin E and beta-carotene.

 “However, this study cannot prove that high folate intake caused the lower sperm aneuploidy levels, only that there is an association.
 This is the first study of its kind and the results indicate the need for further research, especially a randomised controlled trial, on this topic.”

 The researchers found no consistent associations between intakes of zinc and the other vitamins and sperm aneuploidy.

 Prof Eskenazi said: “While the importance of maternal diet on reproduction, especially folate intake, is well known, the results of our study suggest the importance of studying paternal nutrition when considering male-mediated developmental consequences.
 In previous studies, we and others have shown that paternal micronutrient intake may contribute to successful conceptions by improving the quality of the sperm.
 This study is the first to suggest that paternal diet may play a role after conception in the development of healthy offspring.”